 What classes should I register for the Fall semester?

 You should register in the upcoming Fall semester for any of the following courses you have not yet completed: MATH 118, STAT 121, IS 110.
 These are prerequisite courses for the core finance class.
 You should also register for FIN 326 in the Fall semester of your first year in the program.
 Please keep in mind that we do NOT have waitlists or make accommodations around work schedules or other outside obligations.
 Also, we recommend taking 14–16 credit hours per semester.

 If you have extra space in your Fall schedule, other courses to consider include: MATH 116, M COM 320, ACC 241, IS 201, one of the lecture series courses (ENT 381, ENT 382, MSB 380, MSB 381), or any remaining GE, religion, or minor classes.

 What are the finance core classes?

-The core finance classes are FIN 401, FIN 410, FIN 453 and ACC 305 (ACC 310 is an acceptable substitute).
+The core finance classes are FIN 401, FIN 410, FIN 453 and ACC 305 (ACC 310 can be taken as a substitute to ACC 305).
 These classes should all be taken in your first year of the program.
-These classes are offered both Fall and Winter semester with the exception of ACC 305, which is only offered in the Winter semester.
+These classes are offered both Fall and Winter semester with the exception of ACC 305, which is only offered in the winter semester.
 We encourage students to register for those classes in the earliest semester in which they are qualified to do so.
 Please note the following prerequisites for the finance core classes:

 |FALL SEMESTER AFTER ADMITTANCE|